How do Criminal Court Proceedings in Massachusetts Start?

 If you fail to show up for a required, scheduled court event, a warrant will be issued for your arrest to bring you in to court.

 A warrant instructs the police to arrest you and bring you to Court to face a criminal charge or explain why you failed to show for a scheduled and required court event.
 If you’ve received notice of a warrant by mail, or have been told by someone credible that there’s a warrant out for your arrest, don’t ignore it.

 Warrants never go away if you ignore them.
 Warrants are entered into a computer database that can be accessed by various government agencies.
 When you get pulled over for a minor traffic violation the police can arrest you based on the outstanding warrant.
 If you go in to renew your driver’s license, a warrant will show up in the DMVs computer system.

-If there is a charge of domestic violence, the law requires a minimum 6-hour “cooling off” period before you can be released.
+If you are charged with domestic violence, the law requires a minimum 6-hour “cooling off” period before you can be released.
 If you are under the influence of alcohol or a drug when you are arrested, you will not be released until you are sober.